-This healthy Strawberry Smoothie recipe is easy, delicious and totally customizable!
-With lots of options for making it your own, there’s something for everyone to love!
+This Healthy Strawberry Smoothie recipe is sweet, creamy, and full of nutrition!
+And with plenty of options for customizing this refreshing recipe, there’s something for everyone to love.

 Here we are again with the non-recipe recipes.

 The thing is, we love smoothies.
 The kids love drinking them—they are a healthy, sweet treat that’s relatively easy to take with them when they’re outside playing.